teorth/equational_theories/commentary/Equation713.md

 This law implies that left multiplications are surjective, hence finite magmas are left quasigroups (bijective left multiplications).
 In left quasigroups, this law is equivalent to law 11228 `x = y ◇ ((y ◇ (y ◇ x)) ◇ (y ◇ x))`, whose free magma with one generator is `ℤ/3ℤ` equipped with `x ◇ y = y + 1`.
 Hence the (infinite) free magma of the 713 equation has no finite quotient besides the trivial one and that 3-element magma.

-This law cannot hold in a non-trivial group.
+In quasigroups, this law implies the [idempotence law 3](https://teorth.github.io/equational_theories/implications/?3) `x = x◇x`.
+It cannot hold in a non-trivial group.